bufbuild/buf-gradle-plugin/.github/CONTRIBUTING.md

 ```

 Make your changes, then ensure that `make test` still passes.
 (Note: If you're
-changing `protoc-gen-connect-kotlin`, you should also run
+changing `protoc-gen-buf-gradle-plugin`, you should also run
 `make buildplugin` and `make generate` to
 build the plugin and re-generate its outputs before running the tests).